 I love authentic Mexican food, and let me tell you, it isn’t easy to find out here in New England.
-There have been some glimmers of hope, but overall it’s one of the main cuisines missing from my diet.
+There have been some glimmers of hope, but overall it’s one of the main cuisines missing from my diet and my heart.
 So lately, I’ve been resorting to making it from scratch.
-While I wouldn’t deem my take on Mexican as 100% authentic, it has the right flavors and ingredient combinations.
+While I have to say that I wouldn’t deem my take on Mexican as authentic, it has the right flavors and ingredient combinations.
 Ryan has been on the road for about a week now, so I invited my friend Hayley over for these Chicken and White Bean Tostadas.
 After you bake the chicken in the oven, they come together in just a few minutes.
 Skip some steps and buy pre-made salsa and guacamole; I prefer the chipotle pico de gallo from Whole Foods and Wholly Guacamole, which is found in most grocery stores.

 Makes: 4 servings